panoptes/panoptes.github.io/hardware/control_box.md

 {% include picture.html src="computer_box/IMG_6942.jpg"  src2="computer_box/IMG_6943.jpg" %}

 ## Cooling fan assembly
 * Take the 3 1/4" PVC pipe connector.
-Drill two 3 mm holes which are spaced by 5 mm and about 1/2" - 1" from one end of the connector.
+Drill two 3 mm holes which are spaced by 5 mm and about 13 - 25 mm from one end of the connector.
 * Drill three (3) more sets spaced by 90 degrees on the outside of the connector.
 See image below for clarification.

 {% include picture.html src="computer_box/IMG_6924.jpg"  src2="computer_box/IMG_6925.jpg" %}

-* Take a 6-8" length of tie wire, fold it in half and push it through one pair of holes from the inside outwards.
+* Take a 150 - 200 mm length of tie wire, fold it in half and push it through one pair of holes from the inside outwards.
 * Place the 80 mm ball bearing cooling fan on the end nearest the tie wire.
 Make sure the arrow indicating the direction of flow is pointing away from the connector end.

 {% include picture.html src="computer_box/003.jpg" caption="Arrows indicating direction of air flow.
 Air should be pulling into the exhaust pipe, so arrow will point away from PVC pipe." %}